codeoverflow-org/nodecg-io-docs/docs/samples/youtube.md

-## Using the Twitch sample bundle
+## Using the youtube sample bundle

-The youtube bundle in `samples/youtube` demonstrates the ability of getting infos of a playlist .
+The youtube bundle in `samples/youtube` demonstrates the ability of getting infos of a playlist.
 Here is a guide to how to get it working.

 ### Prerequisites